Manuel4131/UMLEditor/README.md

 ## Introduction

-This application is designed for creating [UML](Unified Modeling Language) diagrams.
+This application is designed for creating [UML] (Unified Modeling Language) diagrams.

 UMLEditor Ver 1.0 is created by Java.
 It adopts the fundamental [OOP] concept: abstraction, encapsulation